-Unusual orientation parameters in a statuette representing pharaoh Pepi I with a falcon may show a breaking of the inflexible Egyptian ritual rules related to a sacred geography.
+Unusual orientation parameters in a statuette representing pharaoh Pepi I with a falcon may show the breaking of the inflexible Egyptian ritual rules related to sacred geography.

 It is known that ancient Egyptians oriented themselves turning their back to the north.
 This was the primitive guidance indeed, to which we find evidence in numerous sources: the west is on the right and the east is on the left.
 Additionally the north – Lower Egypt – was indicated as that which is behind, while the south – Upper Egypt – as that which is in front.
 The idea of above, as well as the light, was associated with the north, so the idea of below, as well as the darkness, was associated with the south.

-In fact the most ancient representations of the god of light and sky was a bird, a falcon on a perch.
+In fact, the most ancient representations of the god of light and sky were a bird and a falcon on a perch.
 The god and the bird have the same writing: Hr, Horus, which ancient Greeks transcribed as “Oros”, from which the Latin “Horus”.
 The word Hr, with the adjectival inflection Hrj, means “superior”.

-Despite all that, the two gods didn’t embody antagonist powers, but were considered almost complementary.
+Despite all that, the two gods didn’t embody antagonist powers but were considered almost complementary.
 The rivalry between light and shadow, earth and sky, although different, was reciprocal and represented by the “two fighting brothers”.
-In the end of their furious battle, they were assigned two reigns: to Horus, the Lower Egypt (the north); to Seth, the Upper Egypt (the south).
-This event was enacted during the pharaoh crowning ceremony, when the “union of the two lands” took place.
-The king was stitting between the goddess of the Upper Egypt, Nekhbet (vulture) in front of him, and the goddess of the Lower Egypt, Wadjet (serpent), behind him.
-Alongside the two goddesses there were Horus and Seth.
+At the end of their furious battle, they were assigned two reigns: to Horus, the Lower Egypt (the north); to Seth, Upper Egypt (the south).
+This event was enacted during the pharaoh crowning ceremony when the “union of the two lands” took place.
+The king was sitting between the goddess of Upper Egypt, Nekhbet (vulture) in front of him, and the goddess of Lower Egypt, Wadjet (serpent), behind him.
+Alongside the two goddesses, there were Horus and Seth.
 On the day of his death, the pharaoh was taking the way to the sky around the lands of Horus and Seth.
-In conclusion we can state that the pairs “upper-lower” and ” in front-behind” were rendered by Horus-Seth.
+In conclusion, we can state that the pairs “upper-lower” and ” in front-behind” were rendered by Horus-Seth.

 - Let’s imagine the falcon is perched on the north back of the chair and looks southwards.
 Then Pepi I looks westwards with his back turned to the east.
 If the falcon position is canonically in the north, there are no representations of pharaohs looking westwards;

 3. The falcon is positioned in the south and looks northwards, then Pepi I is in the west and looks eastwards.
-This orientation of the pharaoh has already been adopted in the Middle Kingdom, but the falcon’s orientation is extremely anomalous and will be attested only in late and confused periods, when Horus and Seth orientations got swiveled;
+This orientation of the pharaoh has already been adopted in the Middle Kingdom, but the falcon’s orientation is extremely anomalous and will be attested only in late and confusing periods when Horus and Seth orientations got swiveled;

-4. The falcon is in the west and looks towards east, while the pharaoh is in the north and looks southwards.
-Thus the pharaohs is still in the axis north-south.
-This is probably the most credible hypothesis, even if it would represent an abnormal anticipation of the times.
+4. The falcon is in the west and looks towards the east, while the pharaoh is in the north and looks southwards.
+Thus the pharaohs are still on the axis of north-south.
+This is probably the most credible hypothesis, even if it would represent abnormal anticipation of the times.

-What Baistrocchi doesn’t say is that may be no one among the pharaoh and falcon was entitled to overcome the other.
-Perhaps their “atmospheric” importance was judged to be equal; in fact one might represent the path of the Sun and the other the path of the Stars.
-Both indispensable in Alchemy.
-But rarely together in the same time of the day, as their emanations tend to compete with each other.
-In this sense the Moon, which is used to rise and set along a path not so different from the Sun, would be more eligible, since it could get along with the Stars, during the day time the Sun is behind our slice of earth.
+What Baistrocchi doesn’t say is that maybe no one among the pharaoh and falcon was entitled to overcome the other.
+Perhaps their “atmospheric” importance was judged to be equal; in fact, one might represent the path of the Sun and the other the path of the Stars.
+Both are indispensable in Alchemy.
+But rarely together at the same time of the day, as their emanations tend to compete with each other.
+In this sense, the Moon, which is used to rise and set along a path not so different from the Sun, would be more eligible, since it could get along with the Stars, during the daytime the Sun is behind our slice of earth.
 Nevertheless, nobody seems to have ever taken into consideration our natural satellite, when it comes to equinoctial orientation.
-In fact, unfortunately, it doesn’t emit any light of its own, but behaves like a mirror.
-However, it is also true that no scientist can affirm the Moon cannot emit its own waves, or may interfere with less known waves.
+In fact, unfortunately, it doesn’t emit any light of its own but behaves like a mirror.
+However, it is also true that no scientist can affirm the Moon cannot emit its own waves or may interfere with less known waves.
 Closed the parenthesis with the Moon, it remains to us to note that the solar path may also, and better, be considered as ecliptic, so as calendar, not as a light radiator competing with the Stars.
 Baistrocchi concludes that the statuette may beautifully render the switch from the ancient tradition, represented by the pharaoh’s north-south orientation, to the new east-west placement, i.e. the falcon’s one.
 In fact, according to the Italian scholar, from the Middle Kingdom on there would be numerous examples (Teti, Pepi I, and Pepi II) of similar conceptions.
 Eventually, he takes for granted that, in the statuette, we are examining, the two axes of orientation cross each other to form an exact 90° angle.
 I mean: why the day of the year must necessarily be perpendicular to a certain star?
 Or why a sunbeam must be perpendicular to a star beam?
 Or even why a reflection from the moon must be perpendicular to a star beam?
 Was it specifically planned to take place in that way, by the ancient architects, or the perpendicular intersection of the rays might be intended as purely symbolic, but just occurring in the due time?
 To complicate things, or help to unravel the tangle, we should additionally remember that Horus, the falcon on a perch, represents symbolically the light, or the sky, while Seth stands for the earth or the night.